 Complex optomechanics

 After many years exploring the role of disorder and imperfection in systems used in quantum photonics, I turned my attention to the field of optomechanics.
-The systems and nanostructures used in quantum photonics are sufficiently small to be very sensitive to thermal energy.
-At room temperature, thermal energy activates vibrations around frequencies from the 100’s of MHz to few GHz.
-In general, phonons and vibrations are very detrimental for quantum photonics as the solid-state emitters used suffer from lattice vibrations and the photons emitted become distinguishable.
-Beyond that obvious reason to study phonons in these systems, my interest has been to explore the role of imperfection in the optomechanical coupling, the coupling between light at telecom wavelengths and the mentioned vibrations.
+The nanostructures used in photonics are sufficiently small to become highly sensitive to thermal fluctuations and mechanical motion at room temperature.
+Thermal energy naturally activates vibrations around frequencies from hundreds of MHz to several GHz, creating a rich interplay between optical and mechanical degrees of freedom.

 drawing